bitcraftCoLtd/finite-state-machine/README.md

 It is possible to share a context object among all states.
 In some cases it it necessary for a state to give feedback to another, in a clean and contained way.

 The context is optional, and if used, is passed once at the constructor of the *StateManager* class.
-If you use a custom child *StateManager* class, you may need to expose the constructor that take a context object as parameter.
+If you use a custom child *StateManager* class, you may need to expose the constructor that takes a context object as parameter.

-The context is then automatically accessible for all state through their *Context* property.
+The context is then automatically accessible to all state through their *Context* property.

 ##### Data